 If you do a little research, you’ll discover there are three main categories of ghostwriters:

 - Cheap (a few thousand dollars)

-- Celebrity (a six or seven figure price point)
+- Celebrity (a six or seven-figure price point)

 - Mid-range (tens of thousands of dollars)

 Cheap ghostwriters can be easily found through various websites: Craigslist, Fiverr, Upwork, etc. They may charge as little as ten dollars for an article or a couple thousand to write a book.
 I’ve even talked to a few writers who attempted to write a full-length book for under a thousand dollars.
 Sounds great, right?
-After all, who doesn’t love a good deal.
+After all, who doesn’t love a good deal?

 You have to ask yourself, how is it that these writers charge so little when you know that it takes hundreds of hours to write a book?
 They can’t possibly feed their family on two dollars per hour.
-The answer is, they have a different full-time job.
-That means they are fitting your project in on the weekends or after work, when they are probably exhausted.
+The answer is, that they have a different full-time job.
+That means they are fitting your project in on the weekends or after work when they are probably exhausted.